← Back to projects

 PropertyDetail

-Backend RoutingDispatches to correct ingestion path based on backend_type — OpenAI, OpenSearch, or Bedrock/AWS
+Backend RoutingDispatches to correct ingestion path based on backend_type.
+OpenAI, OpenSearch, or Bedrock/AWS

 Index SanitizationHandles OpenSearch naming rules (lowercase, no special chars) internally

-Caller SimplicityPipeline just specifies backend_type and namespace — all infra complexity is hidden
+Caller SimplicityPipeline just specifies backend_type and namespace.
+All infra complexity is hidden

 Code Showcase 3

-Namespace Isolation — kNN Filter
+Namespace Isolation via kNN Filter

 python